WEB-DDPE-Group-8/Elibrary-php/README.md

 # <center> A<sup>2</sup>Z Library </center>

-## This web site allows users to upload books of their own and distribute them to an audience to boost initial noteriety of individuals as a starter for a carrer in writing
+## This web site alllows users to upload books of their own and distribute them to an audience to boost initial noteriety of individuals as a starter for a carrer in writing

 ### Login Credentials